 Ensuring a Successful WMS Implementation

-Implementing a WMS solution in your warehouse is a major step, and companies need to ensure a smooth integration with other warehouse software, systems and processes.
+Implementing a WMS solution in your warehouse is a major step, and companies need to ensure a smooth integration with other warehouse software, systems, and processes.
 Finding a trusted partner to ensure WMS integrations are rolled out seamlessly is the key to success.

 A WMS specialist will be skilled at working with a variety of backend and warehouse systems to ensure warehouse processes aren't negatively impacted during implementation.
 These implementation partners also will train your team members on the new system and be available to help manage and maintain the solution once it has been implemented.

 It's a no-brainer that a WMS solution provides major benefits to your warehouse in the form of cost savings and productivity and efficiency gains.
-Ensuring the system is properly planned for, deployed and maintained with the help of a trusted partner is therefore important for a successful deployment.
+Ensuring the system is properly planned for, deployed, and maintained with the help of a trusted partner is therefore important for a successful deployment.

 This seven-part series on warehouse automation has covered the nuts and bolts of automation and why it is so important in today's competitive and challenging supply chain market.
 Warehouse management has evolved considerably over the last few decades, and automation is becoming a necessity for survival.

 By understanding why automation is valuable, as well as when it's the right time to introduce automation to your warehouse, your business can take a slow and measured approach to deploying automation solutions.
-And finding an automation partner to help integrate those solutions with ERP and other back-end systems will ensure you glean the most out of your warehouse automation investment.
+Finding an automation partner to help integrate those solutions with ERP and other back-end systems will ensure you glean the most out of your warehouse automation investment.